writing-resources/awesome-scientific-writing/README.md

 - [slides](https://github.com/cgroll/slides) - Demo for generating `reveal.js`
     presentations using Pandoc.
-- [Writing a  Book With Vim, Restructured Text, and Sphinx](https://www.tompurl.com/2012-11-22-writing-a-book-with-vim.html) - An blog post describing the workflow for writing a book.
+- [Writing a  Book With Vim, Restructured Text, and Sphinx](https://www.tompurl.com/2012-11-22-writing-a-book-with-vim.html) - An blog post describing the workflow for writing a book using reStructuredText.

 #### Websites
 - [Compiling a website using Pandoc](http://glines.net/articles/pandoc.html) -